boxed/kodare.net/_posts/2018-06-25-refinableobject---object-orientation-refined.markdown

 print(Foo.quux().b())          # -> 'z'
 ```

-This design enables tri.table to have exactly one Column class while comparable libraries like django_tables2 has 13 (with less flexibility and less built in functionality in our opinion).
+This design enables tri.table to have exactly one `Column` class while comparable libraries like django-tables2 has 13 (with less flexibility and less built in functionality in our opinion).

 Because we use this style in tri.table we are able to do things like: